Ephem/react-aldrin/README.md

-# Experimental React Suspense Serverside Renderer
+# :moon: Aldrin - An Experimental React Suspense Serverside Renderer

 With a few important caveats, this project is a working serverside renderer for React, with out of the box support for Suspense data-fetching and hydration.